sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

   just above.
 See the configuration stuff below.

 * If you are running kodi on Android, you must configure adb access from the ah4c server machine.
-If you are running koid on Linux, you must configure ssh access from the ah4c server machine to the box running kodi.
+If you are running kodi on Linux, you must configure ssh access from the ah4c server machine to the box running kodi.
 Actually, if you don't attempt to do device sleep/wakeup, force stop, or reboot with the Linux flavor, you